Lednerb/bilberry-hugo-theme/v4/README.md

 To enable the automatic creation of a table of contents (TOC), set the `toc` front matter variable to `true` in your article.
-If the article's markdown contains appropriate headings, Hugo will generate a table of content at the beginning of the article.
+If the article's markdown contains appropriate headings, Hugo will generate a table of contents at the beginning of the article.

 By default, a TOC is generated if the content's word count is greater than **400**.